-Head back to the decadent bohemian days of Tangier in the Grand Socco and Petit Socco, where some of the 20th century’s greatest writers, Beat poets, and rock stars like the Rolling Stones found inspiration while rubbing shoulders with tax-exiled aristocrats and international spies.
-Even today, this port town’s raffish ‘ask no questions’ vibe still thrills.
+Head back to the decadent bohemian days of Tangier in the Grand Socco and Petit Socco, where among tax-exiled aristocrats and international spies, some of the 20th century's greatest writers, Beat poets, and rock stars like the Rolling Stones found their inspiration.
+Even today, this port town’s raffish ‘ask no questions’ vibe creates a thrilling ambiance.

 Haggle for goods in Marrakech Souk

-This legendary, bustling and chaotic bazaar is the city’s pulse, and entering its shadowy, vast canopy-covered labyrinth north of the Djemma el Fna always elicits a thrill.
-Everything from carpets to cardamom can be found in these twisting lanes – and remember, the haggling’s all part of the fun.
+This legendary, bustling and chaotic bazaar is the city’s pulse, and entering its vast and shadowy canopy-covered labyrinth north of the Djemma el Fna always elicits a thrill.
+Everything from carpets to cardamom can be found down these twisting lanes - and remember, the haggling’s all part of the fun.

 Wander around Meknes and Volubilis